opper-ai/opper-webagent/README.md

-# Opperator - A scriptable compound AI web agent
+# Opperator - A Scriptable Compound AI Web Agent

-🌐 We built Opperator as a proof of concept for a new class of AI agents that can run headlessly and autonomously, focusing on automating tasks on the web.
+🌐 Opperator is a powerful autonomous web agent designed to automate complex web tasks through natural language instructions.
+Built as a proof of concept, it demonstrates a new paradigm in AI-driven web automation.

-## What Makes It Special
+## Key Features

-- 🎯 **Specify web task in natural language**: Simply tell it what you want - no complex configuration needed
+- 🎯 **Natural Language Task Definition**: Define web tasks using plain English - no configuration required
-- 🤖 **Have it run headlessly in the background**: Run silently in the background or watch the magic happen in real-time
+- 🤖 **Headless Operation**: Run silently in the background or monitor real-time execution
-- 📊 **Built to be operated from code**: Get results in precisely formatted JSON that that you can work with in code
+- 📊 **Programmatic Integration**: Receive structured JSON output for seamless integration with your codebase
-- 🔄 **Get feedback on agent progress**: Specify a callback to monitor every step of the agents progress to build powerful interfaces.
+- 🔄 **Progress Monitoring**: Track agent progress through customizable callbacks
-- 🔐 **Pass authentication details**: Safely pass login credentials and sensitive data
+- 🔐 **Secure Authentication**: Safely handle credentials and sensitive data

-## Under the Hood
+## Technical Architecture

-The agent is a compound AI agent in that it utilizes differnt models for different parts of its subtasks.
-It accesses these models via the Opper AI platform:
+Opperator leverages multiple specialized AI models via the Opper AI platform:

-- 🔍 **Molmo**: An open source model specialized for visual analysis and web element detection
+- 🔍 **Molmo**: An open-source model for visual analysis and web element detection
-- 🤔 **Deepseek V3**: A large language model specialized for strategic reasoning and planning
+- 🤔 **Deepseek V3**: A LLM optimized for strategic reasoning and planning
-- 🎯 **Mistral Large**: A large language model specialized for action determination and execution
+- 🎯 **Mistral Large**: A LLM focused on action determination and execution

-Here is a high level overview of the agent's flow:
+### System Flow

 ```sh
                   ┌─────────────┐